mindshade/ssb-laboratory/README.md

 # ssb-laboratory

-Laboratory environment for SSB.
+Laboratory environment for SSB (Secure Scuttlebutt).
 Using docker containers on a separate docker network to simulate multiple nodes with different configuration profiles.

+## Prerequisites

+- Docker installed. (ssb-laboratory has been tested on MacOS)

 ## Setup

-Clone this repo.
+- Clone this repo.

-## Starting a lab SSB node
+## Starting a laboratory ssb-node

 First build the base container.
 This builds the node modules, which takes a little while.
 Good thing is that this build of `node_modules` is available when a container is created which makes creation very quick.
 Note: If big changes are made